artefactual/archivematica-fpr-admin/docs/index.rst

 The identification tool properties in Archivematica control the ways in which Archivematica identifies files and associates them with the FPR's version records.
-The current version of the FPR server contains two tools: a script based on the `Open Planets Foundation's <http://www.openplanetsfoundation.org/>`_ `FIDO <https://github.com/openplanets/fido>`_ tool, which identifies based on the IDs in PRONOM, and a simple script which identifies files by their file extension.
+The current version of the FPR server contains three tools: a script based on the `Open Planets Foundation's <http://www.openplanetsfoundation.org/>`_ `FIDO <https://github.com/openplanets/fido>`_ tool, which identifies based on the IDs in PRONOM, Richard Lehane's
+`Siegfried <http://www.itforarchivists.com/siegfried>`_ and a simple script which identifies files by their file extension.
 You can use the identification tools portion of FPR to customize the behaviour of the existing tools, or to write your own.

 **Identification Commands**